taljacob2/octopuscs/README.md

 - `mongodb` stores the MongoDB database at http://localhost:27017/
 - `mongo-express` may view the database at http://localhost:8061/
 - `app` opens at http://localhost:3000/

+---

+## About Releases

+The [docker-publish.yml](.github/workflows/docker-publish.yml) file builds and publishes a release of the `app` image.

+You may download the latest release of the `app` image [here](https://github.com/taljacob2/octopuscs/pkgs/container/octopuscs).